anson70242/ollama_server/README.md

-## A Script to use ollama server at M-416 from anywhere
+## A Script to use ollama server from anywhere

 ### Installation